 Families who have students who are currently enrolled at a Great Hearts Texas campus should plan to stay.
 Every Great Hearts Texas campus will continue to offer distance learning for the remainder of the 2020–21 school year.
 If a student transfers to Great Hearts Online, they will lose their seat at their current campus and won’t be able to enroll in on-campus learning during this school year.

 Kurtis Indorf, recently the Executive Director of Instruction at Great Hearts Texas, will lead Great Hearts Online.
 Great Hearts co-founder and CEO Jay Heiler said that Great Hearts Online will be a “new and permanent branch of our organization.”
-Great Hearts Online will have its own Headmaster—Heidi Vasiloff, a veteran Great Hearts school leader, most recently at Trivium Prep—as well as their own teachers, school calendar, and class schedule.
+Great Hearts Online will have its own leaders, including Headmaster Heidi Vasiloff, a veteran Great Hearts school leader, most recently at Trivium Prep, and Director of Campus Operations Raquel Zapata, as well as their own teachers, school calendar, and class schedule.
 The curriculum, however, will be the same as at all Great Hearts Texas schools.

 Here is the startup timeline for Great Hearts Online: